Katyy123/Katyy123/README.md

 ### Hi there 👋
+Welcome to my GitHub profile!
+I'm Catia Filiberto, a passionate student at 42 Roma Luiss, focused on refining my programming and development skills.
+My repositories showcase projects in C and C++, along with experiences in Docker, highlighting my journey through the challenging curriculum of 42 school.
+From creating a mini shell to tackling network practices and understanding foundational programming concepts, my work demonstrates a deep commitment to technology mastery.
+Explore my contributions for a glimpse into my dedication towards learning and professional growth in the tech field.

 <!--
 **Katyy123/Katyy123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.